MrDaveKnight/BashVaultAgent/README.md

 BashiVA was built specifically to support AIX, and to be simple and easily customizable.
-It is built in the true spirit of the UNIX Philosoply in that it stands on the shoulder of giants, namely:

-  curl, awk, sed, diff, mv & rm
+It is built in the true spirit of the UNIX Philosoply in that it stands on the shoulder of giants, namely: curl, awk, sed, diff, mv & rm

 It has been tested on AIX, Linux and MacOS.

 Usage:  APP_ROLE_SECRET="<app_role_secret>" bashi_va.sh [-hv] -c <file>
     -c Config <file>
-  -h  Usage
+    -h Help
     -v Verbose

 Template Example: